Social Policy Association

 Universal Credit: evidence and experience by Fran Bennett

 Universal Credit has dominated the social security landscape in the UK over the past ten years.
-Whether you see it as the answer to claimants’ prayers, or think it should be scrapped and replaced, for […]
+Whether you see it as the answer to claimants’ […]

 Image of crowded street